India's women golfers start to make presence felt

 Seeing the young Indian up close, Davies told Gulf News: “From my experience, she has the potential to be a good player.”

-Though it took a while for her to establish herself in the pro ranks, Nicollet proved her credentials in 2012 as she became only the second Indian to secure a full tour card for the Ladies European Tour.
+Though it took a while for her to establish herself in the pro ranks, Nicollet proved her credentials in 2012 as she became only the second Indian and the youngest Indian golfer to secure a full tour card for the Ladies European Tour.

 Born almost completely deaf, Diksha Dagar’s rise to fame is a tale of courage and determination.